EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L05/index.md

 ### Primary Clip

 The first model we worked on was the Primary model, or the Clip.
-This model was designed to take into account the failures of the prototype while applying our mathematics found above.
+This model was designed to take into account the failures of the prototype while applying the mathematics found above.
 Starting with defining the basic dimensions we selected and assigning them to variables.

 These include the thickness variable defined by T = 0.14 inches.
 This particular variable was used to define the width of each of the 2 beam compoents, using the equal constraint; any change to T will impact both of the beams simultaneously.